 Green River College is part of a consortium of Washington State community colleges (WCCCSA) formed more than 25 years ago to jointly send groups of students to study abroad.
 The groups are accompanied and typically taught by tenured faculty from participating institutions.
 The consortium has a long, successful history of the London Quarter and then over time other programs were added such as Costa Rica, Italy, Spain, Germany and most recently Morocco.

-Independent of WCCCSA, Green River developed a Study Abroad program in Australia/New Zealand in the year 2000, now in its 17th year of successful operation.
+Independent of WCCCSA, Green River developed a Study Abroad program in Australia/New Zealand in the year 2000 and has continued to operate successfully.
 Students spend five weeks in Melbourne, Australia and then five weeks in Auckland, New Zealand.
 Australian partners are Newman College/University of Melbourne and UNITEC in Auckland.
-While technically not part of the WCCCSA consortium, other colleges in the State participate by enrolling their students in this program.
-The faculty leader is Dr. Bruce Haulman, a recently retired Green River Social Science Division faculty member.
+As part of the WCCCSA consortium, other colleges in the State participate by enrolling their students in this program.
+The faculty leaders is Dr. Bruce Haulman, a recently retired Green River Social Science Division faculty member.

 Green River also developed a Study Abroad program in Japan.
 The program was developed in partnership with Kanagawa University in Atsugi, Japan, but later moved to the Tokyo area.
 Students spend 10 weeks in Hachioji, just minutes from downtown Tokyo.
 They attend classes at Kogakuin University and live in nearby shared apartments.
 Led by faculty member Patrick Navin of the Fine Arts Division, the program enjoyed its first successful pilot in 2009.
 The program has been offered each fall quarter and continues to be very popular with students.